Bookmark

 • How to adapt to the abilities and interests of each child.

 There is no limit to the number of pupils a school can put forward and there is the option to extend a child’s programme to 12 weeks or more if required.
 Once registered on the secure Schools Hub, schools set the parameters for their reading programmes, including the start week, and the days and times for the reading sessions.
-Volunteers are then able to sign up to the programmes that match their availability.
+Volunteers can then sign up to the programmes that match their availability.

-Cost: £12 per child per programme.
+Cost: From £12 per child.

 Literacy Hive Likes: